nekomask/nekomask/README.md

 </p>

 <p align="center">
 Hi!
 I'm a full-stack software engineer living in the SF Bay Area.
 I graduated from General Assembly coding bootcamp in 2022.
-I also have a real Bachelor's degree but you probably don't care about that.
+I also have a real Bachelor's degree in French but you probably don't care about that.
 When I'm not coding I like to ride bikes, read manga, play video games, and exercise when I'm feeling motivated.</p>
 <p align="center">
 I'm currently working on a certification in Javascript data structures & algorithms and I'm taking a Udemy course in Java on the side.</p>
 <p align="center">